AbramMaged/zenchat-web-extension/README.md

 ---

-*Made because the input bar was taking up too much space while reading.*
+*Made because the input bar was taking up too much space while reading and i can't find anything to do i guess.*